Often the title of a law journal will be referred to using an abbreviation, e.g. CLJ for Cambridge Law Journal.

-To find: Donal Nolan, 'Varying the Standard of Care in Negligence' (2013) 72 CLJ 651 in a print law journal, first I check what 'CLJ' means (see 'What is a law journal abbreviation?', above).
-It's an abbreviation for Cambridge Law Journal.
-I find this journal on the library shelves.
-I locate volume 72, 2013 and turn to page 651.
+If you were looking for: Donal Nolan, 'Varying the Standard of Care in Negligence' (2013) 72 CLJ 651 in a print law journal, first check what 'CLJ' means (see 'What is a law journal abbreviation?', above).
+In this case, CLJ is the abbreviation for Cambridge Law Journal.
+Then, look for the journal on the library shelves.
+Locate volume 72, 2013 and turn to page 651.

 A journal (also known as a 'periodical') is basically an academic magazine.

 Journals are published at regular intervals (e.g. weekly, or monthly, or quarterly), so they are good for keeping you up to date with legal developments.